Building an Estate Plan

 While the complexity of an estate plan may vary, every individual needs a strategy for managing and protecting their estate.

-Your “estate” includes all the assets you have accumulated during your lifetime – typically including savings, stocks, bonds, your home, 401ks, real estate, business interests, life insurance and personal effects.
+Your “estate” includes all the assets you have accumulated during your lifetime.
+This typically includes savings, stocks, bonds, your home, 401ks, real estate, business interests, life insurance and personal effects.
 If you are just starting out, you may simply focus on who will receive your assets after your death, and who should manage your estate, pay your final expenses and handle the distribution of your assets.

-If your estate is larger, an estate plan will outline various ways of preserving your assets for your beneficiaries and reducing or postponing the amount of estate tax which otherwise might be payable after your death.
+If your estate is larger, an estate plan will outline various ways of preserving your assets for your beneficiaries.
+This will also help reduce or postpone the amount of estate tax which otherwise might be payable after your death.

 Peace of mind is one of the greatest gifts you can give your loved ones.
 The confidence you will gain from knowing you have your affairs in order to protect those close to you is one of the greatest gifts you can give yourself.